 “Book-and-Claim Accounting” is an indirect accounting system where a physical product and its environmental attributes can be separately traded.
 In the LCFS, the separated environmental attributes of low-CI electricity, biomethane or low-CI hydrogen may be matched under certain conditions to the use of grid electricity, fossil natural gas or hydrogen respectively.

 “Break ground” means earthmoving and site preparations necessary for construction of the digester system and supporting infrastructure that starts following approval of all necessary entitlements/permits for the project.
+This has the same meaning as “Beginning of Construction” as used for federal investment tax credits and clarified under IRS guidance Notice 2022-61 (November 30, 2022), incorporated herein by reference.

 “Brown Grease” means an emulsion of fat, oil, grease, solids, and water separated from wastewater in a grease interceptor (grease trap) and collected for use as a fuel feedstock.
 Brown grease must be reported under an applicable used cooking oil (UCO) pathway, i.e., reported as “unprocessed UCO” only if evidence is provided to the verifier or CARB to confirm that it has not been processed prior to receipt by the fuel production facility.